-Dedicated to bringing innovation and transparent economics to healthcare, HSBlox draws from its extensive experience in Healthcare, Supply Chain Management, and Fintech to deliver next-generation software applications built on its SETU platform.
+Dedicated to bringing innovation and transparent economics to healthcare, HSBlox draws from its extensive experience in healthcare, digital supply chain, and fintech to deliver next-generation software applications.

 These programs require melding of structured and unstructured data, integration with multiple providers across the continuum of care, and permissioned disclosure of healthcare data.
 HSBlox has developed solutions to these challenges using distributed ledger technology and machine-learning approaches.